5 Top Tips to Recruit, Retain and Manage Caregiving Staff

-Securing an adequate workforce is not only one of the greatest challenges in the care industry today; it is also the lifeblood of any care business.
+Securing a high quality workforce is one of the greatest challenges in the care industry today.
+It is also the lifeblood of any care business.

-Between the media’s irresponsible coverage during Covid towards care homes and the loss of care staff this past year, it is safe to say that recruiting, retaining and managing care staff may seem trickier than ever before.
+Between the media’s irresponsible coverage during Covid towards care homes and the loss of care staff in the past two years, it is safe to say that recruiting, retaining, and managing care staff may seem trickier than ever before.

-When it comes to your staff, you must both change the way you recruit and have things in place to make sure you retain and successfully manage your staff.
+When it comes to your staff, you must both change the way you recruit, and develop methods to make sure you retain and successfully manage your employees.

-Here are some tips that will help you recruit, retain and manage caregiving staff in 2021:
+Here are some tips that will help you recruit, retain, and manage caregiving staff in 2022:

-- Where you look for staff influences their sustainability and how long they end up working for you, so look in the right places.
-Do not focus on job boards, as these only help to find ‘active’ job seekers.
+Where you look for staff correlates with their sustainability and how long they end up working for you, so looking in the right places is important.
+Do not just focus on job boards, as these only help to find ‘active’ job seekers.
 You need to focus on finding ‘passive’ job seekers.
 Those looking for a change in career in the near future, or people who already care for a loved one.
 These have great potential to be solid, reliable carers.
 You can also recruit through employer referral schemes: Your current employers are likely to know of good potential carers in your area, use them!

-- Being a carer has really been undersold as a career, make sure your marketing materials when recruiting staff show what a wonderful career it is.
-Offer autonomy in the roles, that way the carer feels it is truly in their hands, rather than feeling like glorified data collectors.
+Being a carer has really been undersold as a career, so ensure your marketing materials when recruiting staff show what a wonderful career you offer.
+Show the autonomy in the roles, that way the carer feels it is truly in their hands, rather than feeling like glorified data collectors.

 As the demand for care grows, so does the need to recruit and retain more workers to deliver high quality care and support.

-In the current market, care providers must work harder to attract new staff and keep them, the care sector has changed and we no longer have a ton of applicants to choose from.
-This is why putting into practice some of the tips above is paramount in 2021.
+In the current market, care providers must work harder to attract new staff and keep them.
+The care sector has changed and we no longer have a ton of applicants to choose from.
+This is why putting into practice some of the tips above is crucial in 2022.

 If you would like more information on how to utilise Digital Marketing within your care business, check out our blogs, e-books, or call or email our team today!